-When we're connected to our sexual energy, we’re connected to our libido, our personal power, our sense of self, and our ability to go after what we want in life.
+When we're connected to our sexual energy and spirituality, we’re connected to our libido, our personal power, our sense of self, and our ability to go after what we want in life.

 The word “libido,” which we often use to refer to our sex drive, has an etymological relationship with the concept of will; “Libido dominandi,” a phrase found in St. Augustine’s writings around 426 CE, means the “will to power."
 When we are connected to our libido, we’re connected to our personal power, our sense of self, and our ability to go after what we want in life.